 - All transactions will be assigned to the Owner who created the Transaction in BackOffice.
-If the Owner is not a User in the CRM, it will be assigned to default the admin, who performed the initial authentication.
+If the Owner is not a User in the CRM (matching based on Email Address), it will be assigned to the default admin, who performed the initial authentication.

 - For all Contacts related to a Transaction, the system will check if there is a User that matches the email of a stakeholder.
 If there is, that User will be assigned as a Transaction Member with the correct side and role.